 Check terraces now for needed repairs and maintenance

-Mid-summer is a good time to evaluate and perform maintenance on terraces if fields are in wheat stubble.
+In a dry fall, this window of time between harvest and when the snow flies can be a good time to evaluate and perform maintenance on terraces.
 In Kansas, over 9 million acres of land is protected by more than 290,000 miles of terraces, making Kansas #2 in the U.S. for this soil and water conservation practice.
 To accomplish the goal of erosion control and water savings, terraces must have adequate capacity, ridge height, and channel width.

 Terraces need regular maintenance to function for a long life.
 Erosion by water, wind, and tillage wears the ridge down and deposits sediment in the channel, decreasing the effective ridge height, and channel capacity.
 The amount of capacity loss depends on the type and number of tillage operations, topography, soil properties, crop residue, and precipitation.
 Terrace maintenance restores capacity by removing sediment from the channel and rebuilding ridge height.